 About Me

 I am a postdoc researcher at the Department of Quantitative Economics at the University of Amsterdam, working with Prof. Roger J.A.
 Laeven and Prof. Bert Zwart.
-I earned my Ph.D. from the Department of Industrial Engineering and Management Sciences at Northwestern University, under the supervison of Prof. Chang-Han Rhee.
+I earned my Ph.D. from the Department of Industrial Engineering and Management Sciences at Northwestern University, under the supervision of Prof. Chang-Han Rhee.

+I’m on the 2025-2026 academic job market for tenure-track positions.
 Please find my CV here.

 Research